-VI.
+VII.
 CONCLUSION

-A wideband 5.8 GHz radio frequency amplifier with 3 dB ∏-network attenuator isolation was designed and developed.
+A 5.8 GHz radio frequency amplifier with 3 dB Π network attenuator isolation was designed and developed.
+The configuration of 3 dB π -networks has significant with the measured of isolation.
 This RF front-end receiver is capable of providing a better pipeline for the receiver with minimum noise figure and provides a high gain.
+The overall result shown, there is an improved of reverse isolation (S12).
 This output is acceptable for further processing of the baseband system for IEEE 802.16 WiMAX standard.